wp-plugins/wp-forecast/readme.txt

  + Valeria Pellegrini		translation to russian
  + Valentina Boeri		translation to romanian
  + Roland Geci			translation to slovak
+ + Pavel Soukenik		translation to czech
+ + Pavel Karnaukhov		translation to ukraine
  + All the others giving feedback about missing features and bugs.
    Thank you very much for your contribution to wp-forecast.